Lump charcoal delivers a distinct, smoky flavor that propane gas can never match. And the taste is apparent in everything you grill with it.

-It is clear why this Lump Charcoal is so popular, perfect option for your grill from all points of view.
+It is clear why this Lump Charcoal is so popular, a perfect option for your grill from all points of view.

 Big Green Egg Charcoal Best Charcoal for Big Green Egg

 With summer comes the season of barbeque parties!
-The grill and quality of coal used really adds on to the flavor and texture of the meat.
+The grill and quality of coal used really adds to the flavor and texture of the meat.

-However, the charcoal smoke has an adverse effect on the environment.
+However, charcoal smoke has an adverse effect on the environment.
 Not anymore, the BIG Green Egg is committed to manufacturing eco-friendly products.